Jaybsoni/CV-QAOA/README.md

 # CV-QAOA
-playing around with continuous variable QAOA for optimization of continuous functions
+Playing around with continuous variable QAOA for optimization of continuous functions

+### Setup:
+open terminal in this folder and call: `pip install -e .`